Mushroom-Collecting.com

 (Tricholoma magnivelare)

 September brings matsutake season (pronounced maht soo tah keh).
 Matsutake tends to bring out all kinds of people who collect nothing else and in some cases know little about any other species of mushroom.
 Somehow it has gotten around about their cash value.
-Since they sell for $6-$10 a pound wholesale, depending on grade, finding as little as 10-15 pounds in a morning is an awfully good adventure.
+Since they sell for $6-$12+ a pound wholesale, depending on grade, finding as little as 10-15 pounds in a morning is an awfully good adventure.
 The folks that collect these are like morel hunters in that they are super secretive about their stands and their methods of finding them.
-This season I met people at a broker's place that had found 40 to 50+ pounds on a Sunday morning and were leaving with some very decent checks.
+I met people at a broker's place that had found 40 to 50+ pounds on a Sunday morning and were leaving with some very decent checks.
 Some people over the years have given me some bad information how to find them that I suspect was offered purposely.

 Cap (pileus) 2-8 or more inches across.
 Convex at first becoming flat.
 White as they first emerge from the duff becoming tannish with reddish brown scales.
 It smells like dirty sweat socks with a hint of cinnamon.